sergiu79/kendo-ui-core/docs/api/javascript/dataviz/diagram/line.md

 #### x `Number`

-The X position of first point.
+The X position of first point (x - lowercase).

 #### y `Number`

-The Y position of first point.
+The Y position of first point (y - lowercase).

 ### to `Object`